Taking care of yourself

-- Avoid using alcohol or drugs as a way to relax – At the end of a day caring for your loved one you need to unwind, but alcohol and drugs can mean you get poorer quality sleep, feel unwell the morning after or feel more anxious or down, which can make it harder to cope.
-Or you may start to depend on it, and find it hard to manage without it.
+- Avoid using alcohol or drugs as a way to relax Alcohol and drugs are not great for winding down and can mean you get poorer quality sleep, feel unwell the morning after or feel more anxious or down.
+Or you may start to depend on them.
 Also be careful if you are taking any medication like sleeping tablets or anti-anxiety medication.
-Stick to the dose your doctor has prescribed and don’t take these types of medicines unless they are prescribed for you.
-For example, don’t take tablets prescribed for other people, if someone offers them to you.
+Take them only as your doctor has prescribed.

-- Get health problems checked out early – If you are very busy with your caring, or if you find it hard to leave the house, you may be tempted to ignore your own health problems.
-But it’s important to go to the GP if you are unwell or feel you aren’t coping.
-Sorting out problems early is usually much easier and quicker.
+- Get health problems checked out early If you are very busy and don't have much chance to leave the house, you may be tempted to ignore your own health problems.
+But if you feel unwell or feel you're not coping it’s important to go to the GP and get things sorted sooner rather than later.

 - Protect yourself from injuries, for example when lifting or moving the patient.

 Watch out for warning signs

 You may not realise if caring is beginning to affect your physical or mental health.

 If you are feeling tired or unwell, not sleeping well, losing your appetite or if you are tearful or angry or finding it hard to cope, tell someone and get some support sooner rather than later.
 Talk to a friend or family member, or go to your GP.

 It’s important to take some time away from caring, even if it’s only for a few minutes.
 Try to do this from the start, even if you feel you are coping OK.